pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 df_data.head()
 ```

 As noted above, `ConstantData` gives you the ability to give named labels to the dimensions of your data.
-This is done by passing a dictionary of `dimension: coordinate` key-value paris to the `coords` argument of {class}`pymc.Model` when you create your model.
+This is done by passing a dictionary of `dimension: coordinate` key-value pairs to the `coords` argument of {class}`pymc.Model` when you create your model.

 For more explanation about dimensions, coordinates and their big benefits, we encourage you to take a look at the {ref}`ArviZ documentation <arviz:xarray_for_arviz>`.